-- 25. That the Council be recommended that :- - 1.
+- 24. That the Standards Committee recommend to the Council that :- - 1.
 The revised Code of Conduct, including the ten general principles set out in Appendix 1 as a preamble to the Code, be adopted with effect from the 17th July 2007. - 2.
 All members be notified of the need to renew their registration of interests. - 3.
 A copy of the revised Code of Conduct and the Guide issued by the Standards Board for England be provided to every member of the Council. - 4.
 Arrangements be made for every member to sign a written undertaking to observe the Code before the 16th September 2007. - 5.
 Further training on the new Code be made available to members of the Council.